Google Cache Search

 see Google cached pages

-Google Cache is a technology used by Google’s search engine to store snapshots of web pages.
+Google Cache is a technology used by the search engine to store snapshots of web pages.
 These snapshots serve as a backup for users to access when the live version of the page is unavailable, undergoing updates, or if the original content has changed.
-When you perform a search on Google, you may find a ‘Cached’ link next to the search results.
-Clicking on this link takes you to the Google-stored version of that webpage.
+When you perform a search, you may find a ‘Cached’ link next to the search results.
+Clicking on this link takes you to the internally stored version of that webpage.
 This can help in many circumstances, such as when a website is temporarily down or if you need to view content that has been recently removed from the web.

 Moreover, Google Cache is a valuable tool for SEO audits.
 If there’s a mismatch between the cached version and the current version of your site, it might indicate crawling or indexing issues.
 For instance, if recent changes to your website are not reflected in the cached version, it may mean that Google hasn’t crawled your site recently.
 Alternatively, if certain elements like images or scripts are missing in the cached version, it could suggest that Google is having trouble accessing these elements.